worachat-dev/Enhancing-Geospatial-Learning-BED/README.md

 # Enhancing Geospatial Learning with Folium

 This project demonstrates how to create an interactive map using the Folium library in Python.
-The map centers on Matthayom Wat Nongkhaem School in Bangkok, Thailand, and includes a marker with a popup.
+The map centers on New York City and Thai School in Bangkok, Thailand, and includes a marker with a popup.

 ## Installation